nautobot/nautobot/docs/additional-features/jobs.md

         ...
 ```

-Again, defining user variables is totally optional; you may create a custom job with just a `run()` method if no user input is needed, in which case `data` will be an empty dictionary.
+Again, defining user variables is totally optional; you may create a job with just a `run()` method if no user input is needed, in which case `data` will be an empty dictionary.

 !!! note
     The `test_*()` and `post_run()` methods do not accept any arguments; if you need to access user `data` or the `commit` flag, your `run()` method is responsible for storing these values in the job instance, such as: